nhs-england-tools/repository-template/IMPROVEMENTS_PLAN.md

 **Risks & mitigations**:

+- _Prerequisite change_ → covered by the NHSE Engineering Board's approval of the
-- _Prerequisite change_ → gate behind an ADR and a short contributor note.
+  asdf → mise migration; a short contributor note in `README.md` is still needed.
 - _CI fetches tools from the network_ → `jdx/mise-action` caching + `GITHUB_TOKEN`.
 - _Trust prompts / code execution_ → keep `.tool-versions` (no code) for this PR; use
   `MISE_SAFE=1` if a `mise.toml` with tasks is introduced later.